chaunceygardiner/weewx-loopdata/docs/station-fields.md

 `longitude_f`.
 If a `$station` tag works in a Cheetah template, it works here.

+One of them carries a month name: `rain_year_str`, the abbreviated month the rain year starts in.
+Which language that is written in comes from the report's locale, not from its lang file — a German report shows `Okt` — and, as everywhere else, `lang` has to be a locale name the machine knows before any of that happens.
+See [Month names and decimal points](i18n.html#month-names-and-decimal-points).
+(Before 7.4 it took whatever locale weewxd itself started under, whichever report asked for it.)

 ## The point: a restart-correct live uptime

 The point of station fields is `uptime` and `os_uptime`: they are recomputed